 Lodging at Alphonse Island Resort

-Guests on Alphonse generally stay in the ensuite A-frame chalets or the larger villas if that option has been reserved in advance.
-Both are near the fishing centre and the beach bar and restaurant.
+Guests on Alphonse generally stay in the en suite A-frame Beach Bungalows or the larger Beach Suites if that option has been reserved in advance.
+Both are near the fishing center and the beach bar and restaurant.
 Bicycles are provided for all guests and tracks around the island make for an interesting ride during time away from fishing or other activities.
 A driver and golf cart are always available if desired.

 Standards of accommodation are good, comfortable and air-conditioned.
 Service is attentive and sincere led by island managers.

 The bar is fun and perfectly positioned between the freshwater pool and beach.
 The dining facility offers a variety of traditional, fresh cuisine, with a heavy focus on seafood.
 The atmosphere on the island is relaxed and informal.